voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

             <uuid2>.json
             ...

-One label file for all videos.
-Video filepaths are stored in labels as streams:
+2. One JSON file containing all videos, with video filepaths are stored in the labels as streams:

 .. code-block:: text